MegaScale

 MegaScale is a mechanism for storing virtually unlimited amounts of data in a single FHIR server.
 It uses multiple database instances to create discrete pools of data which are logically separate, but are managed under a single Smile CDR FHIR Storage (RDBMS) module.

-In its simplest terms, a MegaScale-enabled server can be thought of as a multitenant repository where each tenant is hosted in a separate database instance.
+In its simplest terms, a MegaScale-enabled server can be thought of as a partitioned FHIR repository where individual partitions or groups of partitions are stored in separate database schemas, and potentially in separate physical database instances.

 Using this strategy can be helpful in cases such as: